thecodingmachine/graphqlite/docs/external_type_declaration.md

 For instance:

 - The class you want to annotate is part of a third party library and you cannot modify it
-- You are doing domain-drive design and don't want to clutter your domain object with annotations from the view layer
+- You are doing domain-driven design and don't want to clutter your domain object with annotations from the view layer
 - ...

 Hopefully, GraphQLite lets you declare a type without touching the targeted class.